 - Make sure that your child is well rested on school days and especially the day of a test.
 Children who are tired are less able to pay attention in class or handle the demands of a test.

 - Give your child a well-rounded diet.
 A healthy body leads to a healthy, active mind.

-To prepare for the language portion of the test
+For the language portion of the test

 - Talk to your child and encourage them to join in on conversations during family activities.